Ixolit/distribload-sso-php-client/README.md

 The PHP client for DistribLoad SSO
 ==================================

-For details about this client please read http://www.distribload.com/en/resources/integration/sso
+For details about this client please read [SSO integration guide](http://www.distribload.com/en/resources/integration/sso)